SamHSoftware/100-days-of-code/log.md

 **Today's Progress**: Completed the survey form!

 **Thoughts:** (1) Finished off the survey form!
 (2) I would like to learn how to make more intersiting buttons at some point soon.
-Loads of fun ideas already exist for study, and it would be a goof way to practice high-quality front-end develoment.
+Loads of fun ideas already exist for study, and it would be a good way to practice high-quality front-end develoment.
+(3) I've started thinking about the product landing lage that I will make next.
+I've found a [good style that I would like to replicate](http://rhythm.bestlooker.pro/index-07.html).

 **Link to work:** [Survey form](https://codepen.io/SamHuguet/pen/MWKpVXp)